MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/Disable-ScheduledJob.md

 ### Example 5: Disable a scheduled job by its global ID

-The first command demonstrates one way of finding the GlobalID of a scheduled job.
-The command uses the Get-ScheduledJob cmdlet to get the scheduled jobs on the computer.
-A pipeline operator (|) sends the scheduled jobs to the Format-Table cmdlet which displays the **Name**, **GlobalID**, and **Command** properties of each job in a table.

 ```powershell
 Get-ScheduledJob | Format-Table -Property Name, GlobalID, Command -Autosize
 ```